deckhouse/csi-nfs/docs/FAQ.md

 description: CSI NFS module FAQ
 ---

-## How to check module health?
+## How to check the module's functionality?

-To do this, you need to check the status of the pods in the `d8-csi-nfs` namespace.
+To do this, you need to check the pod statuses in the `d8-csi-nfs` namespace.
 All pods should be in the `Running` or `Completed` state and should be running on all nodes.
+You can check this with the following command:

 ```shell
 kubectl -n d8-csi-nfs get pod -owide -w